LinTrieu/quiz-manager/README.md

 5. Set up a local mySQL database named `quiz-manager` (details below)

-6. Run the command `make migrate-seed` to run database migrations and seeders,
+6. Run the command `make migrate-seed` to run database migrations and seeders

 7. Run `make start` to start the server.
 View application on your localhost.

 See `Makefile` for a list of commands available in the application.